IIA · the security concept Conversational Factory · the open local product Coming soon · source-available

 $ make first-run

-ok db reachable
+ok outside copy reachable

-ok app healthy
+ok mcp gateway healthy

 $ make up

-eriswitness-dev-app Up (healthy) :5001
+cf-inside-historian Up (healthy)

-§ 06 Where to read next
+§ 06 Coming soon · where to read next